 The University’s nondiscrimination policies and procedure are available on the OIE and Title IX webpages: https://www.csuohio.edu/institutional-equity/institutional-equity or https://www.csuohio.edu/titleix/titleix.
 OIE can be reached by email at OIE@csuohio.edu or by calling 216-687-2223.
 OIE is located in the Administration Center, Room 236.

-The Office for Institutional Equity reports directly to the Chief Compliance Officer in the Office of the General Counsel of the University.
+The Office for Institutional Equity reports to the Office of the General Counsel of the University, or designee.